All-Clad d5 Brushed Stainless Steel 10-Piece Set

 Material: Five alternating layers of stainless steel and aluminum

 All-Clad’s d5 collection is named for its five alternating layers of stainless steel and aluminum which deliver serious strength and performance.
 The interior is made of 18/10 stainless steel.
 In case you didn’t know, the 18/10 designation refers to the amount of other metals (chromium and nickel) that are added to stainless steel to prevent rusting.
-Stainless steel is the best metal for cookware since it is non-toxic and doesn’t react with food.

 The heat conductivity is excellent; we browned ground beef and seared chicken sausages and salmon filets in record time.